 - 1. Adjunct instructors and adjunct assistant instructors The chair recommends the appointment of an adjunct instructor and adjunct assistant instructor to the dean.
 If the dean approves the appointment, he or she reports the appointment to the provost and vice president for academic affairs on the prescribed form. - 2.
 Appointment to other ranks such as adjunct assistant professor, adjunct associate professor, adjunct professor, faculty of practice, and visiting professors such as artist-in-residence, etc. is recommended by the department chair to the dean after consultation with the faculty of the department.
 Initial appointment or reappointment of faculty of practice attached to a department must be reviewed and recommended for appointment or reappointment by the promotion and tenure committee of the department in question.
-If the dean approves, he or she recommends the appointment to the provost and vice president for academic affairs notifies the faculty member. - F. Initial Appointment of Research Faculty - 1.
-Research faculty are normally supported in large part from non-Commonwealth funds or are expected to generate their own support from such funds. - 2.
-The department chair recommends appointment of a full-time research faculty member to the dean.
-The dean recommends to the provost and vice president for academic affairs.
-The provost and vice president for academic affairs, consulting if appropriate with the vice president for research, makes the final decision concerning the appointment and, if the appointment is approved, notifies the faculty member.
+If the dean approves, he or she recommends the appointment to the provost and vice president for academic affairs on a prescribed form.
+If the appointment is approved, the provost and vice president for academic affairs notifies the faculty member.